The Orange Box: Portal

-Portal is a single-player first-person action/puzzle game that was first available as part of The Orange Box.
-The game consists primarily of a series of puzzles, solved by creating portals which the player and simple objects can pass through in order to reach an exit point, while being ordered by an AI-programmed robot named GLaDOS.
+Portal is a single-player first-person action/puzzle game that was first available as a part of The Orange Box as one of its three original new games.
+The game consists primarily of a series of puzzles, solved by creating portals which the player and simple objects can pass through in order to reach an exit point, under the supervision of an AI-programmed robot named GLaDOS.
 The portal system and the unusual physics it creates are the emphasis of the game.
 Portal was a surprise favorite of The Orange Box, receiving widespread praise and several Game of the Year awards.